kovidgoyal/calibre/manual/creating_plugins.rst

 Writing your own plugins to extend calibre's functionality
 ====================================================================

 calibre has a very modular design.
 Almost all functionality in calibre comes in the form of plugins.
 Plugins are used for conversion, for downloading news (though these are called recipes), for various components of the user interface, to connect to different devices, to process files when adding them to calibre and so on.
-You can get a complete list of all the built-in plugins in calibre by going to :guilabel:`Preferences->Plugins`.
+You can get a complete list of all the built-in plugins in calibre by going to :guilabel:`Preferences->Advanced->Plugins`.

 Here, we will teach you how to create your own plugins to add new features to calibre.